-Through dynamic community speakers and on-site tours of local facilities such as Baptist Memorial Hospital-North Mississippi, Caterpillar, Chancery Building and various facilities at the University, the students are able to get a unique view of what goes on in their community.
+Through dynamic community speakers and onsite tours of local facilities such as Baptist Memorial Hospital, Caterpillar, Chancery Building and various facilities at the University, the students are able to get a unique view of what goes on in their community.

 Junior Leadership Chair Lolita Gregory said, “Through these sessions they see the variety of professions and services offered here in Oxford.
 Going through this course may give them a better understanding of various jobs and help in making career decisions.”

-The participants will work together in a program that combines eight group sessions plus time invested in an actual community project that require them to use and develop leadership skills.
-Training sessions include leadership, team-building, medicine, education, legal field and law enforcement, government, career development, and the arts, among other topics.
+The participants will work together in a program that combines nine group sessions plus time invested in actual community projects that require them to use and develop leadership skills.
+Training sessions include leadership, team building, medicine, education, legal field and law enforcement, government, career development, and the arts, among other topics.
 Each session students get an opportunity to meet top government officials, university professionals, medical specialists and local business leaders.
-The program runs from late January through early April and meets on Monday afternoons from 4:15 to 6:15 p.m.
+The program runs from late January through the mid April and meets on Monday afternoons after school from 4:15 till 6:15 p.m.

 Notification of acceptance into the program will be made by phone on or before Jan.
-22. Orientation will be Jan.
-25 and the program will conclude with a graduation ceremony April 11.
+17. Orientation will be held on Jan.
+23 and the program will conclude with a graduation ceremony on April 18.